Blog

 Growth of AIFs in India

 According to reports from SEBI, the AIF sector in India has grown in leaps and bounds.
 Total commitment rose from ₹2.05 lakh crore in March 2019 to over ₹6.94 lakh crore in March 2024.
-The demand for diverse investment instruments beyond traditional vehicles like mutual funds and equity stocks seems to be building up.
+More investors are looking for investment options beyond mutual funds and shares.

 Regulatory Framework for AIFs

-- Investment Restrictions: For instance, Category I and II AIFs cannot invest more than 25% of their corpus in one entity, thereby diversifying the portfolio.
+• Investment Limits: Category I and II AIFs cannot invest more than 25% of their total fund in a single company.
+This helps spread risk across different investments.

 Benefits of Investing in AIFs